Memories (1995 film): Cannon Fodder

 In a walled city perpetually at war, everyone's livelihood depends upon maintaining and firing the enormous cannons that make up most of the city.
 Nearly every building in the city is equipped with cannons of varying size, able to fire huge artillery shells over the city walls.
 The story is animated into one long take, conveying the daily life of a young schoolboy; his father, who works as a lowly cannon-loader; and his mother, a munitions factory worker.

-The city is surrounded by a crater-filled wasteland that is covered in clouds of smoke and dust provoked by the cannon fire.
+The city is surrounded by a crater-filled wasteland that is covered in clouds of smoke and dust produced by the cannon fire.
 Despite propaganda emphasizing the threat of the enemy, there is no visual confirmation that this is true, or even if there is an enemy at all.
 The boy's father is assigned to one of the city's largest cannons: an enormous red railway gun that is personally fired by a lavishly dressed officer.
 The father is blamed for a safety mishap, and made to stand next to the cannon without safety gear while it is fired again.

 That night, the family is at home and hears a news report proclaiming the devastation unleashed on the enemy city.
 The boy then asks his father why they are fighting in the first place, only for his father to tell him that he will understand when he is older.
 As the boy gets into his bed, he imagines himself as the officer in charge of firing the railway gun.
 As he sleeps, a civil defense siren sounds and a blue light sweeps across the window.